gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 ### Observed differences:
-  - MBC1 and MBC5 are supported, MBC3 won't save, the HuC3 isn't supported at all (via JoseJX)
+  - MBC1 and MBC5 are supported, MBC3 won't save and RTC doesn't progress when game is not running, the HuC3 isn't supported at all (via JoseJX and sg).
   - The Serial Link port does not work
   - The IR port in CGB mode does not work as reliably as the Game Boy Color